 AACOMAS Certification and Release Statements

-The applicant, in order to submit an application, must agree to the certifications and conditions published and available for review in the AACOMAS online application instructions.
+To submit an application, applicants must agree to the certifications and conditions published and available for review in the AACOMAS application and online application instructions.

 Note to Applicants